 Your new peers, your fellow supervisors, will not accept you unless you start meeting with them and acting as though you are one of them.
 These contacts are important for other reasons.
 Sharing problems and ideas with other supervisors enhances your growth as a supervisor.
-In the healthcare industry there has been almost excess emphasis on strictly professional growth; thus we tend to identify with fellow professionals rather than with fellow managers.
+In the healthcare industry there has been almost excessive emphasis on professional growth; thus we tend to identify with fellow professionals rather than with fellow managers, and each occupation or profession tends to become a "club" of sorts.